 Parks (STPs) / Special Economic Zones (SEZs) – Bangalore, Bhubaneswar,

 Mysore, Nagpur, Noida, Pune, Mumbai, Kochi and Thiruvananthapuram and

 other government agencies for their support, and look forward to their

 continued support in the future.

 for and on behalf of the Board of Directors

-Chennai Chairman Chief Executive
+Bangalore Chairman Chief Executive Officer and

-April 24, 2015 Managing Director
+April 15, 2016 Managing Director